 Especially, If you are running a business website, it would probably be better to outsource to a reliable company to avoid the hassle of finding freelancers all the time.

 Website development timeline

 As discussed in the planning section above, it is highly important for your success.
-If you have a step by step, well-structured plan, you will be able to achieve your goals.
+You can achieve your goals if you have a step-by-step, well-structured plan.
 If not, a three-month project can be delayed to 12 months, costing you more time, money, and stress.

-While planning a website development project, you need to plan and set a timeline for the following elements.
+While planning a website development project, you must plan and set a timeline for the following elements: